11 Pros and Cons of Waist Trainers

 The Pros of Waist Training

 For thousands of years, women have used corsets as a mechanism to train their waist.
-The basic premise behind waist training is very simple.
-You wear a waist trainer that is laced tightly for a specified period of time – that is all.
+The basic premise behind waist training is simple.
+You wear a waist trainer that is laced tightly for a specified period – that is all.
 This constant constriction around your waist eventually works to reduce your natural waist size over time.

 You can also wear waist trainers and perform various exercises such as stretching or pilates.
 A controversial means of reducing your natural waist size, waist trainers have their pros and cons.

 Achieving the Coveted ‘Hourglass’ Figure

-The most common reason women start waist training is because they desire an hourglass figure.
-An hourglass figure has been assumed to be the most proportioned and flattering figure a woman can have.
-And, using waist trainers helps get one by cinching your waist and accentuating the curves of your hips and bustline.
+Many women start waist training because they want an hourglass figure.
+This shape is thought to be the most proportioned and flattering a woman can have.
+Waist training helps achieve an hourglass shape by cinching your waist and accentuating the curves of your hips and bustline.

-If you wear a waist trainer all the time, you will realize that it becomes difficult to consume large portions of food.
+If you wear a waist trainer all the time, you will realize that it is challenging to consume large portions of food.
 That said, the thing to remember about waist trainers is that they cannot aid you in weight loss on their own.
-They only restrict the amount of food you eat, they do not burn any fat in your body.
+They only restrict the amount of food you eat.
+They do not burn any fat in your body.

 Improves Posture and Confidence

 As a result, many women claim they feel more confident when they see the changes in their waistline after using waist trainers.
 When you wear waist trainers under your clothes, they make you look slimmer – which boosts your confidence even more.

 Postpartum Waist Tightening